Deposit invoice template UK: how to request upfront payments properly

 | Building / extensions | 10-15% | Stage payments preferred over large deposit |

-The logic is simple.
-If you are buying expensive, non-returnable materials specific to that job, a higher deposit is justified.
-If the work is mostly labour, keep the deposit lower and bill more frequently instead.
+It's straightforward.
+If buying costly, non-returnable materials specific to a job, a higher deposit makes sense.
+If it's mainly labour, keep the deposit lower and bill more regularly.

 Deposit vs stage payments

-For jobs lasting more than two weeks, stage payments usually work better than a single deposit plus final invoice.
-A builder working on a house extension might structure payments like this:
+For projects over two weeks, stage payments are often better than a single deposit with a final invoice.
+A builder working on a house extension might arrange payments like this:

 - 10% deposit on signing